-J&K: 4 security personnel, 1 civilian killed as Handwara encounter enters third day
+J&K: 2 militants, 5 security personnel killed as Handwara encounter enters third day

-Srinagar, Mar 03: Two Central Reserve Police Force (CRPF) personnel, two state policemen and a civilian were killed have been martyred as an encounter with terrorists in Babgund area of J&K's Handwara entered the third day.
+Srinagar, Mar 03: Two terrorists have been killed as an encounter with terrorists in Babgund area of J&K's Handwara entered the third day.

+The death toll of the security forces rose to five with a CRPF trooper succumbing to his injuries Saturday night.

+"Two terrorists were killed.
+The operation is in progress," said Army spokesman Col Rajesh Kalia.

+"One more Jawan of CRPF has succumbed in hospital last night," said IG CRPF (operations), Zulfiquar Hassan.

-The encounter began on Friday morning when security forces launched a search operation in the area in north Kashmir, following information about presence of militants there.
+The encounter began on Friday morning when security forces launched a search operation in the area in north Kashmir, following information about presence of militants there

 In another incident, an alert sentry of an army camp opened fire after noticing "suspicious movement", but there was no loss of life or injury reported, police said.